-Rochester Institute of Technology, for the fourth consecutive year, has been named one of North America’s greenest universities by The Princeton Review.
+Rochester Institute of Technology, for the fifth consecutive year, has been named one of North America’s greenest universities by The Princeton Review.

-“We strive to lead by example, as shown by our newly LEED Platinum certified Golisano Institute for Sustainability,” said Enid Cardinal, senior sustainability advisor to the president.
-“Here at RIT, we are committed as a university to sustainability through our research, academics and operations.”
+“We strive to lead by example, as shown by our LEED Platinum certified Golisano Institute for Sustainability,” said Enid Cardinal, senior sustainability adviser to the president.
+“RIT is committed to sustainability through our research, academics and operations.”

 The guide features profiles of the colleges and universities that provide application information plus facts, statistics and write-ups reporting on the schools’ environmentally related policies, practices and academic offerings.

-The 216-page book—the only free, comprehensive, annually updated guide to green colleges and universities—can be downloaded at http://www.princetonreview.com/green-guide.aspx.
+The 218-page 2015 Guide to 353 Green Colleges —the only free, comprehensive, annually updated guide to green colleges and universities—can be downloaded.